 The Exhibition Planning Committee awards grants based on the following objectives:

 - Promote Curatorial Practice

 Who is Eligible?

 SNAG realizes that emerging curators in the field of Jewelry and Metalwork have varied backgrounds.
 An emerging curator may be a recent graduate of a jewelry and/or metalwork program with an exhibition idea; or artists who have hosted a few exhibitions and are looking to stay in the curatorial field; or curators looking to host an exhibition about the jewelry and metalworking field.
 On the application you will have the opportunity to expand on why you fit the title of “emerging curator.”
-We think this is exactly what will make this program dynamic and diverse!
+We think the diversity of people who may consider themselves an “emerging curator” is exactly what makes this program dynamic and diverse!
 Priority will be given to exhibitions occurring in North America (United States, Canada, Mexico).

 - An online version of the exhibition hosted on the SNAG//SPACE website

 - A special post on the SNAG news blog

 - ½ page ad on the exhibition in any two issues of Metalsmith magazine